Yoast/wordpress-seo/readme.txt

 = 16.0 =
 Release Date: March 9th, 2021

+Enhancements:

+* Integrates with `wp_robots` by hooking into it and using our settings there.

 Bugfixes:

 * Fixes a warning when running the plugin on PHP 8.0